 Failure is an unusual event, so usually all three appliances are in operation.
 In this case, each appliance is supporting only 67 Mbps and 250 users, leaving plenty of headroom, and making good use of the fact that the cluster has three times the CPU power and three times the compression history of a single appliance.

-Multiple Router Deployment
+Multiple Router Deployments

-Using multiple WAN routers is very similar to using a single WAN router.
+Using multiple WAN routers is similar to using a single WAN router.
 If the previous example is changed to include two 100 Mbps links instead of one 200 Mbps link, the topology changes, but the calculations do not.